 The roses bloomed for months on end.
 Matthew kindly made a lovely archway over which Blossom Magic bloomed for many a year.
 In fact, when we moved and the new tenants in the manse moved in, they were not at all interested in the garden.
 That brave rose went on blooming for ages, although all the other bushes died off, one by one.

 I stopped looking into what was once such a beautiful garden, as the sight of the dry sand made my spirits sink and me very sad.

-To my mind, it is better for people who are not interested in gardening, should live in apartments.
+In my mind, it is better for people who are not interested in gardening, should live in apartments.

 GARDEN STYLES CHANGE

-To make gardening easier throughout the dreadful drought we have experience in the Cape I am now concentrating more on water-wise gardening which is not only indigenous but also many of the lovely plants from Australia grow very well here.
+To make gardening easier throughout the dreadful drought we have experienced in the Cape I am now concentrating more on water-wise gardening which is not only indigenous but also many of the lovely plants from Australia grow very well here.

 Another blessing is that there are so many indigenous plants that attract birdlife.
 It is so fascinating to watch the variety of birds visiting the garden and to see what attracts them.